Mom’s Picks: Top 10 Best Lightweight Strollers

 Another thing that I want to mention is the wide side “barriers” of the seat.
 Since there is no bumper bar, little kids tend to lean back and to the side.
 If you look at the photos of umbrella strollers, you will see that most of them have very narrow sides unless you recline the seat.

 But, in the most upright position, many seats offer little support on the sides.
-Thankfully, all Maclaren strollers have very wide side “barriers” that create a very comfy sitting area for little kids.
+Thankfully, all Maclaren strollers have very wide side “barriers” that make them very comfy for little kids.
 Here is my full review of Maclaren Techno XT »

 Pros: adjustable handlebars, deep seat, wider sides, lightweight, adjustable leg rest, flat recline, newborn safety, huge canopy, carrycot option.